 The most common theory up to now is based on documents stating that he was born in Autumn 1451 in Genova, Italy.
 Son of a wool merchant, the family lived in a 2 floor house on Via di Porta Soprana.
 The ground floor of the home was his fathers workshop and the upper floor were the living quarters.
 The family were not wealthy, yet they had 5 children to support.

 Currently there is a DNA study being carried by a researcher at Granada University.
 It maybe determined that in fact Columbus was from Pontevedra, Galicia, from Mallorca or even Portuguese.
 Since 2003 this careful and intricate investigation is ongoing although the results are now expected soon.
+There is even a home on the island of Mallorca which is believe to have been the family residence, its located in Felanitx, in the South Eastern part of the island.

 Christopher Columbus Names